Majd-SaaS/prospection/readme.md

 - Bundle Chrome, `chromedriver`, and the Python dependencies into the image or manage them with infrastructure as code.
 - Use `--output-format json` for easier integration with orchestrators or monitoring tools that capture container logs.
+Combine with `--output-path` when you want the container to persist the structured results for later inspection.

 Example service snippet: